-In 2013 motorcycle fatalities fell 6.4 percent to 4,668 from 4,986 in 2012.
+In 2014 motorcycle fatalities fell 2.3 percent to 4,586 from 4,692 in 2013.
+This was the second decrease in motorcyclist fatalities since 2009.
 In 2013, 56 out of every 100,000 registered motorcycles was involved in a fatal crash, compared with only 9 out of every 100,000 passenger cars, according to the National Highway Traffic Safety Administration (NHTSA).
 In 2013 motorcyclists were about 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured, according to NHTSA.

 (Note: statistics on fatal motorcycle crashes are also available from the Insurance Institute for Highway Safety.)

 - According to the latest data available from the Federal Highway Administration, there were 8.4 million private and commercial motorcycles on U.S. roads in 2014, compared with 8.0 million in 2009.

 - 2014 Crash Data: According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), in 2014, 4,586 people died in motorcycle crashes, down 2.3 percent from 4,692 in 2013.

 - In 2014, 39 percent of those motorcyclists killed were not wearing helmets, down from 41 percent in 2013.